 So, with an idea of a peanut butter rice to the store I went.
 I just wanted a rice dinner (it can’t be everything quinoa all the time), with lots of vegetables and a peanut sauce.
 Kinda Thai or Asian one pot stir fry.

-I love those dutch oven chopped dinners like lazy man cabbage rolls.
+I love those dutch oven chopped dinners like lazy cabbage rolls, Tex Mex rice and beans and ground turkey and potatoes.
 They are cheap, incorporate lots of veggies, easy to prepare, make great leftovers and lots of food.
 I am true Ukrainian cook except do not ask me to make cabbage rolls or pirogies.
 I have zero patience or time for that.

 These peanut rice bowls are a perfect fit meal with not too much complex carbs and full of cruciferous vegetables that have cancer fighting properties.
 Honestly zucchini noodles leave me hungry.
 There should be some type of carb in that meal.
 That is why I like to mix a load of veggies with a bit of starch.

 Tofu is optional.
 You can use cooked chicken.
 What makes this meal outstanding is the sauce for rice.
 We all loved this peanut butter rice.
 5 year old ate it with a fit but he ate it.
 I really do not care or listen to him because of his picky eating stage right now.
 I know if I stick with my clean eating food he will come around.
 If I give in he will eat unhealthy.
 As simple as that.
 Not a rocket science.

 And back to Saturday.
 After the hike we drove all the way to Blaine for oysters.
 We had our eye on Drayton Harbour Oysters and couldn’t wait to try them.
 We have never been to an oyster bar before.